12 Best Resorts in London

 The spa is incredibly relaxing, and Cheneston's Restaurant won't disappoint even the pickiest of gastronomes.
 If you're looking for a memorable romantic experience, book dinner in The Oratory.
 Dubbed "London's most romantic venue," this delightful and tiny eatery lies in what was once the chapel.

 Enjoy afternoon tea in the book-lined Park Lounge, take a dip in the resistance pool, work up a sweat in the Health Club, or relax in the sauna.
-Then, take a stroll of the incredible neighborhood.
-You're mere steps from the lush Kensington Gardens, Royal Albert Hall, and Notting Hill.
+Then, take a stroll around the incredible neighborhood.
+You're mere steps from London's most popular tourist attractions, like the lush Kensington Gardens, Royal Albert Hall, and Notting Hill.

 Address: 1 Kensington Court, London